liuning0820/liuning0820.github.io/_posts/2019-05-20-jenkins-anchore-container-images-scanner.md

 ---

-Scan the vulnerability issues in the docker images using the jenkins pipeline.
+Scan the vulnerability issues in the docker images using the Jenkins pipeline.

 ## Installation: Anchore Engine